 - Powder and Granulated form are mostly used, but for small gardens and lawns liquid types are also available.
-Granulated forms of fertilizers are preferred in most case due its non cake forming and less hygroscopic nature.
+Granulated forms of fertilizers are preferred in the most case due to its non-cake forming and less hygroscopic nature.
 They can be easily sprayed by the machinery in the farms; they gradually supply the element to plants.

-Based on effect on environment (The controversy on fertilizer consumption):
+Based on effect on the environment (The controversy on fertilizer consumption):

 Agricultural activities strongly depend on fertilizers and man-made fertilizers contain heavy metals along with macro nutrition.
 Continuous use of non-organic fertilizers increases the concentration of cadmium, chromium, nickel, mercury arsenic and lead in soils to the pollution level that harm human health.
-Plants absorb these metals and store them into the food chain.
-Even ground water becomes harmful due to the accumulation of metal in soil.
+Plants absorb these metals and store them in the food chain.
+Even groundwater becomes harmful due to the accumulation of metal in soil.